South End, Charlotte

-South End is a neighborhood in Charlotte, North Carolina, known for its vibrant mix of residential, commercial, and industrial development.
+South End is a high density commercial and residential neighborhood and edge city in Charlotte, North Carolina, known for its vibrant mix of residential, commercial, and industrial development.
 The neighborhood is located just south of Uptown Charlotte, the city's central business district, and is bounded by the major thoroughfares of South Boulevard, East/West Boulevard, and Interstate 277.
-It is also one of five Municipal Service Districts in Charlotte.
+It is also one of six Municipal Service Districts in Charlotte.

 History

 Beginnings

-South End has its beginning in the 1850s with Charlotte's first railroad line, connecting the Queen City to Columbia and Charleston, SC.
+South End has its beginning in the 1850s with Charlotte's first railroad line, connecting the Queen City to Columbia and Charleston, South Carolina.
 As time passed, a thriving manufacturing community sprang up along the tracks, centered on the booming textile industry.
 The industrial area declined during the 1970s and 1980s, and the area was notorious for abandoned buildings.

 Revitalization

 Upon the opening of the Lynx Blue Line in 2007, the area has undergone a $2.2 billion transition from abandoned factories to an eclectic mix of office, retail, commercial and high end residential construction, with an additional $1 billion underway.
 Notable developments include the Design District and Atherton Mill.

 In 2018, South End was named the fastest-growing submarket in the United States for apartment growth.